 - Navigate to the document you want to save by clicking on Select a document.

 - Click on Open, select the category for the template, and then click on Submit.

 You can then find your template in the template gallery.
-From there you can also share it with others.
-Just keep in mind that you can only submit a template if your organization supports it.
+From there, you can also share it with others.
+Remember that you can only submit a template if your organization supports it.
 If this is your personal Google account, you’re good to go.

 Bonus: Get free tech shopping advice from the pros at Dell

 You need the right tech to get the job done.
 Nothing feels worse than spending time and money on a new computer, only to realize it isn’t quite right for your needs.
 If you’re in the market for a new desktop, laptop or other business gadgets, the pros at Dell Small Business can help.

 Chat, call or email an advisor and get free, helpful advice to help you find the right solutions.
 That’s right.
 It really is free.
 You don’t have to buy a thing.
 You can just get smart, reliable help to choose the right tools for your company.